-The Castelo de São Jorge is strategically positioned on top of the highest hill in Lisbon.
-Even before the arrival of the Romans, there were fortifications at this site but the current structure was built in the mid 11th century, during the Moorish era.
+St. George’s Castle is strategically positioned on top of the highest hill in Lisbon.
+Even before the arrival of the Romans, there were fortifications at this site but the current structure was built in the mid-eleventh century, during the Moorish era.

 The castle complex is enclosed by sturdy outer walls from where visitors have a wide view over Lisbon.

-The entrance to the complex leads to the Praça d'Armas (parade ground), an open plaza where a statue of Portugal's first king stands amid the trees.
-From here steps lead through a romantic garden with statues along the former royal palace of Alcáçova towards the fortified citadel, enclosed by ramparts that connect 11 crenellated towers.
+The entrance to the complex leads to the Praça d’Armas (parade ground), an open plaza where a statue of Portugal’s first king stands amid the trees.
+From here steps lead through a romantic garden with statues along the former royal palace of Alcáçova towards the fortified citadel.
+The sturdy-looking citadel is enclosed by ramparts that connect eleven crenellated towers.
 Visitors can walk all the way up to the ramparts and go from tower to tower.